reubenhutcherson/osTicket-post-install-config/README.md

 <img src="https://i.imgur.com/Vh0YvW5.jpg" height="80%" width="80%" alt="Azure Free Account"/>

 Congratulations!
 You have set up osTicket succesfully!
-Click [here](https://github.com/reubenhutcherson/ticket-lifecycle) to move on to the final part of this tutorial!
+Click [here](https://github.com/reubenhutcherson/ticket-lifecycle) to move on to the final part of this tutorial series!